BabylonJS/Documentation/content/communityExtensions/Unity/01_ScriptComponents.md

 Editor script components are the primary way of attaching native babylon classes to game objects and prefabs in the editor.
 They represent the design time interface to your game object.
 You can create a new design time editor script component from the **Create** menu at the top left of the Project panel or by selecting **Assets > Create > Babylon > Editor Script Component (C#)** from the main menu.

-The main purpose of the editor script component is to assign the native babylon backing class name in the component constructor and to provide desgin time component properties to the native backing class:
+The main purpose of the editor script component is to assign the native babylon backing class name in the component constructor and to provide design time component properties to the native backing class:

 Example runtime backing class script file: